-- Parodied in Tokyo Ghoul:Re.
-An omake focuses on various members of Aogiri going to Ayato with assignments or problems to be fixed.
+- Parodied in a Tokyo Ghoul:Re omake focusing on various members of Aogiri going to Ayato with assignments or problems to be fixed.
 Later on, he complains to his subordinates that being middle management sucks.

-- Komptin in the comic book Negation is a Middle Management Mook, but he's also the series' primary villain.
+- Komptin from Negation is a Middle Management Mook, but he's also the series' primary villain.
 Charon, his boss and Negation ruler, appears intermittently throughout the series.
 Komptin is seen commanding Negation soldiers and administrators, but also answers to Negation generals and lawbringers, all of whom work for Charon.

-- In Sin City, during Marv's Roaring Rampage of Revenge, he starts off by killing lower-level crime bosses such as moneymen who were sending henchmen after him.
+- In Sin City, during Marv's Roaring Rampage of Revenge, he starts off by killing lower-level crime bosses such as moneymen who're sending henchmen after him.
 He works his way up until he finds a corrupt priest, who is killed soon after.
 It's only then that he finds out who the Big Bad is and has to go after him.
-To put it in perspective, Marv was not all that impressed by the moneymen he was killing off but was very surprised at how high it went when he realized the big bad was an extremely powerful person in one of the wealthiest, most corrupt families in the nation.
+To put it in perspective, Marv is not all that impressed by the moneymen he's killing off but is very surprised by how high it goes when he realizes that the Big Bad is an extremely powerful person in one of the wealthiest, most corrupt families in the nation.

 - Chapman from Animorphs is a junior high school vice principal and an important member of the Sharing, one of the Yeerks' main fronts for "recruiting" young people.

-- Arguably, Noah Bennet in Heroes, before his HeelFace Turn.
-Thompson might qualify too; he doesn't seem to be part of the ringleaders either.
+- Thompson might qualify too; he doesn't seem to be part of the ringleaders either.

 - Kamen Rider Revice: Kanae Motomura's main role in the Deadmans is to report to Orteca and relay his commands to the other, lower-level worshippers.
 She's slightly more important than your average Evil Minion, but it isn't long before Orteca sacrifices her to create another Gifftarian once he's run out of others to use as hosts.

-- The Vorta on Star Trek: Deep Space Nine are a whole race of these.
-The Founders need a corps of middle men to handle the Jem'Hadar and to conduct diplomatic relations.
-The Vorta have been bred to be articulate and obedient so they get the job, despite the fact that no one — Jem'Hadar, Cardassians, or the Federation — is particularly fond of them.
+- The Vorta in Star Trek: Deep Space Nine are a whole race of these.
+The Founders need a corps of middlemen to handle the Jem'Hadar and to conduct diplomatic relations.
+The Vorta have been bred to be articulate and obedient, so they get the job, despite the fact that no one — Jem'Hadar, Cardassians, or the Federation — is particularly fond of them.

-- There is also the Evil Spaghetti Cult Middle Manager fought during the Pastamancer's Nemesis Quest, who is referred to as the most evil of the cultists.
+- There is also the Evil Spaghetti Cult Middle Manager fought during the Pastamancer's Nemesis Quest, who is referred to as the evilest of the cultists.